 - The Conlang Mailing List (CONLANG-L)

-A mailing list on constructed languages, founded in 1991.
-Operates by e-mail, still alive.
+A mailing list on constructed languages, founded in 1991 or thereabouts.
 Main gathering place of Language Creation Society folks.

 - The LCS’s list of online conlanging communities